vshn/signalilo/README.md

 ## Usage

-Signalilo gets started from the command line and takes its configuration eighter as options or as environment variables.
+Signalilo gets started from the command line and takes its configuration either as options or as environment variables.
 Use `signalilo --help` to get a list of all available configuration parameters.

 When started, Signalilo listens to HTTP requests on the following paths:

-* `/webhook` Endpoint to accepts alerts from Alertmanager.
+* `/webhook` Endpoint to accept alerts from Alertmanager.
 * `/healthz` returns HTTP 200 with `ok` as its payload as long as the webhook serving loop is operational.